-The program will refer residents to the LSUHSC Campus Assistance Program if a personal or work-related problem is interfering with their job performance.
+The program will refer residents to the LSUHSC Campus Assistance Program if a personal or work-related problem is interfering with their job performance to the extent that it could affect patient care/patient safety and/or resident safety..
 Depending on the nature and severity of the problem this may be an administrative (mandated) or voluntary referral.